michelecafagna26/HL-dataset/README.md

 ### Data Fields

 - ```file_name```: original COCO filename
 - ```captions```: Dict containing all the captions for the image.
-Each axis can be accessed with the axis name and it contains a list of captions.
+Each axis can be accessed by the axis name and it contains a list of captions.
 - ```confidence```: Dict containing the captions confidence scores.
-Each axis can be accessed with the axis name and it contains a list of captions.
+Each axis can be accessed by the axis name and it contains a list of captions.
 Confidence scores are not provided for the _object_ axis (COCO captions).t
 - ```purity score```: Dict containing the captions purity scores.
 The purity score measures the semantic similarity of the captions within the same axis (Bleurt-based).
 - ```diversity score```: Dict containing the captions diversity scores.
 The diversity score measures the lexical diversity of the captions within the same axis (Self-BLEU-based).

 ### Data Splits